 In those times, given that physical attractiveness and child-birthing capabilities were a woman’s greatest assets, a man’s marriage to an older woman was considered a waste of his genetic potential.
 For a woman, a younger husband usually meant a feeble protector-provider.
 Thus, older women and younger men mutually discounted each other as marriage prospects.

 Though circumstances in the modern era might have changed drastically – women have far more to offer, marriage is hardly done only for procreation, the role of men as protector-providers matters much less and can certainly be fulfilled by younger ones – human emotions, endowed to us by natural selection in the hunter-gatherer era for the purpose of transmitting the fittest genes, haven’t undergone nearly the same metamorphosis.
-Seen in this light, it’s not entirely surprising that the “animal spirits” sometimes unleash themselves in ugly ways, which is what, in most cases, accounts for the behaviour of those expressing disapproval of the Chopra-Jonas marriage.
+Seen in this light, it’s not entirely surprising that the “animal spirits” sometimes unleash themselves in ugly ways, which is what, in most cases, accounts for the behaviour of those expressing disapproval of the Chopra-Jonas relationship.

 Interestingly, the animal spirits can be unleashed even against younger female and much older male pairs.
-One need only dig up the storm of tweets castigating Milind Soman for dating a woman nearly three decades younger, to be sure of this.
+One need only dig up the storm of tweets castigating Milind Soman for marrying a woman nearly three decades younger, to be sure of this.
 The logic behind this outrage is exactly the same as a woman marrying a much older man, nearing the end of his reproductive life, is wasting her genetic potential.
 Though Soman was seen as the predator in this case, men usually take only half the blame for wasting the genetic potential of much younger women because these women – now often pejoratively called “trophy wives” – have over the evolutionary past consented to such relationships, given the vast resources at the disposal of some much older men.

 It’s important to note that though natural selection dictates our behaviour, it works quietly without making humans conscious of itself.
 In other words, most of those who outrage against Chopra’s marriage to Jonas, or against Soman’s to Ankita, don’t precisely know the reason for doing so, but act on an impulse.